 In 2003 she co-founded the Irish band Thornhill Road, which was for several years the house traditional band at San Jose’s iconic pub Rosie McCann’s of Santana Row.
 Of the band Thornhill Road, Danny Carnahan of “Wake the Dead” said, “Thornhill Road is a rarity — an American Celtic band whose uncluttered and confident instrumental interplay and sparkling vocal harmonies are an easy match for the best coming out of Ireland these days.”
 Their recording of the Irish-language piece Mhaire Bhruinneal/Dunmore Lasses was featured in the “Best of 2007” episode of Marc Gunn’s Irish & Celtic Music Podcast.

-Valerie’s solo CD, Petals of Stone, recorded in Palo Alto, explored edgier territory, successfully mixing Irish and English traditional ballads with hard-rock instrumentation.
+Valerie’s solo CD, Petals of Stone, explored edgier territory, successfully mixing Irish and English traditional ballads with hard-rock instrumentation.
 “Rose’s pure, sweet voice should please fans of Annie Haslam, Maddy Prior, or Sandy Denny.
 An auspicious debut,” said Larry Nai in Progression: The Quarterly Journal of Progressive Music.
 Guest musicians in the band included Irish singer Sylvia Herold, Phil Campbell, David Balakrishnan, Celtic cellist Kris Yenney of Broceliande, Paul Revelli, Vince Littleton, John Land, and Preston Carter.
 A track from this CD was selected by Silicon Valley Walk for AIDS to appear on its fundraising CD, Sounds for Hope.

 Valerie has also appeared on recordings by other artists, including “Roads” by San Francisco Bay Area singer-songwriter Benita Kenn, world fiddler Tom Rigney’s “Metamorphosis“, “Living Tradition” by Santa Cruz Scottish bagpiper David Brewer, “Urban Folk Music of the Former Yugoslavia” by Djerdan with Slavko Śilič, and “One December Night” by Palo Alto’s The Gryphon Carolers.